 - Educational facilities

 The Irrigation Training and Research Center (San Luis Obispo, California)

-ITRC provides innovative irrigation teaching, research, and technical assistance to projects that blend on-farm irrigation needs with improved water delivery service, protection of the environment, and reduced energy consumption.
-ITRC has helped to modernize over 200 irrigation districts in the U.S., has evaluated or provided training in over 40 projects outside the U.S., and has trained thousands of technical specialists on the relationship between field irrigation and water delivery systems.
-ITRC supports the largest irrigation B.S./M.S. teaching program in the U.S. at Cal Poly, and the Cal Poly graduates and ITRC short course students form a core professional irrigation group in the western U.S. They continue to offer short courses for the irrigation industry with a focus on those individuals being able to pass the IA certification exams afterwards.
+ITRC provides innovative irrigation teaching, research and technical assistance to projects that blend on-farm irrigation needs with improved water delivery service, protection of the environment and reduced energy consumption.
+ITRC has helped to modernize over 200 irrigation districts in the United States, has evaluated or provided training in over 40 projects outside the United States, and has trained thousands of technical specialists on the relationship between field irrigation and water delivery systems.
+ITRC supports the largest irrigation bachelor of science/master of science teaching program in the United States at Cal Poly, and the Cal Poly graduates and ITRC short course students form a core professional irrigation group in the western United States.
+They continue to offer short courses for the irrigation industry with a focus on those individuals being able to pass the IA certification exams afterwards.

 Institute of Agriculture and Natural Resources at the University of Nebraska, Lincoln

 The Institute of Agriculture and Natural Resources at the University of Nebraska, Lincoln is recognized for its outstanding work on the Nebraska Center Pivot Water Conservation Project, a joint program sponsored by the University Extension, the Nebraska Department of Natural Resources, the Nebraska Environmental Trust Fund and the four Nebraska-based center pivot manufacturers (Lindsay Corporation, Reinke Manufacturing, T-L Irrigation and Valley Irrigation).

 Launched in 2008, the three-year educational project was conducted statewide, with special emphasis on the Republican River Basin and Platte River Basin upstream of Kearney, Nebraska.
 The program’s objective was to help producers using center pivots achieve maximum efficiency from their irrigation systems.